 The clinical signs depend on whether or not the cervix remains open.
 If it is open, pus will drain from the uterus through the vagina to the outside.
-This discharge may be observed on the skin or hair under the tail, or on bedding and furniture where the cat has lain.
-In many cases, the fastidious nature of the cat causes her to clean up the discharge before it can be seen.
+This discharge may be observed on the skin or hair under the tail, or on bedding and furniture where the cat has recently laid.
+Because cats are usually very concerned with cleanliness, the discharge is usually cleaned up before it can be seen.
 With an open pyometra, fever, lethargy, anorexia, and depression may or may not be present.

 If the cervix is closed, the pus that forms is unable to drain to the outside.
 It collects in the uterus causing distention of the abdomen.
 The bacteria release toxins that are absorbed into the circulation.
 Cats with closed pyometra become severely ill very rapidly.
-They are anorectic, very listless, and very depressed.
+They are anorectic (will not eat), very listless, and very depressed.
 Vomiting or diarrhea may also be present.

 Toxins released by the bacteria affect the kidney's ability to retain fluid.
 Increased urine production occurs, and the cat drinks an excess of water to compensate.
 This occurs in both open- and closed-cervix pyometra.

 Cats that are examined early in course of the disease may have a slight vaginal discharge and show no other signs of illness.
 However, most cats with pyometra are seen later in the illness.
 Any very ill female cat that is drinking an increased amount of water and that has not been spayed should be suspected of having pyometra.
 This is especially true if there is a vaginal discharge or a painful, enlarged abdomen.